Colleges

 Rankings in the College Admissions Process

 Rankings can be a great tool in the college admissions process.
-They can provide students with no prior opinion on where they want to attend a jumping off point.
+They can provide a starting point for students with no prior opinion on where they want to attend.
 You can search for schools by best financial aid or happiest students, finding the top schools with qualities that are most important to you.
 However, college rankings should also be used with a grain of salt.
 For instance, The Princeton Review is determined largely by student votes at those particular schools, so it is a bit biased.
 Essentially, it’s fine to use college rankings as part of your research, but don’t rely to heavily on the results to make your final college decision.
 Instead, go with your gut – or your heart or mind – after touring campuses, participating in admissions interviews, and completing overnight visits.
 Really getting to know a school is the best way to make an educated decision.
 Be smart about how you’re choosing your college – and why.

 You Might Also Like